lwsjs/lws/README.md

 **Documentation work in progress.**

-Lws is tool for quickly launching a Node.js HTTP, HTTPS or HTTP2 server on the command line or in a script.
-It's designed to facilitate rapid full-stack Javascript development.
+Lws is tool for quickly launching a personalised Node.js HTTP, HTTPS or HTTP2 server on the command line or in a script.
+It's designed to facilitate rapid, full-stack Javascript development.

+On top of your server you can:

+* Attach one or more middleware plugins to handle requests in the manner desired.
 * Attach a view to visualise activity
-* Attach Koa middleware plugins
-* Use stored config
+* Store config at any level - project, user or system.

+## Synopsos

+Launch an HTTP server on the default port of 8000.

+<pre><code>
+$ lws
+Listening at <u>http://mba4.local:8000</u>, <u>http://127.0.0.1:8000</u>, <u>http://192.168.0.200:8000</u>
+</code></pre>

 * * *